zhaaaa7/php/week6-sql/README.md

 8. user2del.php: $sql="DELETE FROM users WHERE user_id = :zip”
 The placeholder can be anything as long as it matched the array key.

-9.sql injection: you are always in.
+9. sql injection: you are always in.
 ```
 $sql = "SELECT name FROM users WHERE email = '$e' AND password = '$p'";
 ```